Lilian-Waitiki/Data-Cleaning-and-EDA-Using-MYSQL/README.md

 <br>`country`: The country where the company is located.
 <br>`funds_raised_millions`: The amount of funds raised by the company in millions.

-<br>The analysis will involve cleaning the data by
+<br>The analysis will involve cleaning the data by removing duplicates, standardizing the data, handling null or blank values, and removing any unnecessary columns or rows.
-<br>1.
-Removing duplicates
-<br>2.
-Standardizing the data
-<br>3.
-Handling null or blank values
-<br>4.
-Removing any unnecessary columns or rows.
-<br>I will analyze this dataset to understand the patterns and trends in layoffs across different companies, industries, and locations.
+<br>I will also perform Exploratory Data Analysis to understand the patterns and trends in layoffs across different companies, industries, and locations.